-Dear Georgia Southern Students, Parents, Faculty and Staff:
+Dear Georgia Southern Students, Parents, Faculty & Staff,

-I wanted to take this opportunity to inform you via the information below of a few infectious disease related issues across the nation, and internationally, that we are continuing to monitor.
+I want to take this opportunity to inform you via the information below of health-related issues across the state, nation, and internationally, that we are continuing to monitor.
 Thank you for taking the time to consider the information below.
 I will send out updates on these and other issues as they become available.
 Please do not hesitate to contact me if I can be of any assistance.

 Brian M. DeLoach, M.D.

 For information about Georgia Southern’s response to the COVID-19 pandemic, click here.